cjdbarlow/Part-One/electrical_safety.md

 ###Macroshock
 A **macroshock** is current required to induce VF from surface contact (**100mA**).
+* This is much higher because most of this current is not going to the ventricle, and so the total current must be greater to achieve sufficient **current density** in the myocardium to induce VF

-Other effects will be seen at lower currents:
+Other detrimental effects will be seen at lower currents:

 |Current (mA)|Effect|
 |--|--|